technyon/nuki_hub/README.md

 - Delay between retries: Set to the amount of milliseconds the Nuki Hub waits between resending not acknowledged commands, default 100.
 - Lock: Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
 Changing this setting will require re-pairing.
 Enabling this setting is strongly discouraged as described in the "[Pairing with a Nuki Lock or Opener](#pairing-with-a-nuki-lock-or-opener)" section of this README, ***unless when used in [Hybrid mode](/HYBRID.md) (Official MQTT / Nuki Hub co-existance)***
 - Opener: Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
 Changing this setting will require re-pairing.
 Enabling this setting is strongly discouraged as described in the "[Pairing with a Nuki Lock or Opener](#pairing-with-a-nuki-lock-or-opener)" section of this README
-- Presence detection timeout: Set to a positive integer to set the amount of seconds between updates to the presence/devices MQTT topic with the list of detected bluetooth devices, set to -1 to disable presence detection, default -1.
 - Restart if bluetooth beacons not received: Set to a positive integer to restart the Nuki Hub after the set amount of seconds has passed without receiving a bluetooth beacon from the Nuki device, set to -1 to disable, default 60.
 Because the bluetooth stack of the ESP32 can silently fail it is not recommended to disable this setting.

 ### Access Level Configuration